What Should Feature Distillation Transfer in LLMs? A Task-Tangent Geometry View: Experimental Results

-\textbf{Sensitivity Analysis.} We investigate the impact of the hyperparameter $\alpha$, which controls the weight of the $L_{\text{Flex-KD}}$ loss, on the student model performance using the IMDB dataset.
-The final training objective is a weighted combination of $L_{\text{Flex-KD}}$ and the supervised cross-entropy loss, where the weight of the supervised component is fixed at 0.5, and $\alpha$ is varied across the range $[0.05, 0.1, 0.5, 1, 10]$.
-We used the same setup outlined in Section~\ref{classifi}.
-Each experiment is repeated for 3 random seeds and the average is reported.
-As shown in Figure~\ref{imdbs}, Flex-KD consistently outperforms the Projector baseline across all values of $\alpha$, demonstrating the robustness and effectiveness of the proposed method.
+\textbf{Sensitivity Analysis.} In Figure~\ref{imdbs} of Appendix~\ref{imdbsen}, We investigate the impact of the hyperparameter $\alpha$, which controls the weight of the $L_{\text{Flex-KD}}$ loss, on the student model performance.
+Flex-KD consistently outperforms the Projector baseline across all $\alpha$ values, demonstrating its robustness.